u-blox/ubxlib/port/platform/common/automation/README.md

 ...with `z:` `subst`ed to the root of the `ubxlib` directory (and the directory `_jenkins_work` created beforehand).
 This is sometimes useful if `u_pull_request.py` reports an exception but can't tell you where it is because it has no way of tracing back into the multiple `u_run.py` processes it would have launched.

 `u_settings.py`: stores and retrieves the paths etc. used by the various scripts.
 The settings file is `settings.json` in a directory named `.ubx_automation` off the current user's home directory.
 If no settings file exists a default one is first written.
 If new settings are added when an existing settings file exists then they are merged into it and stored to preserve backwards-compatibility.
-If you **change** an existing setting in `u_settings.py` you must delete the `.ubx_automation` directory for the new default settings to be written and read back into your script. **IMPORTANT**: if you do this then while testing your branch you **must**, temporarily, change the name of the settings file, e.g. to something like `settings_my_change_name.json`.
-This is because other branches being run on the test machine (e.g. `master`) will be using the original settings and your change will mess them up.
-Once your PR is tested and ready to merge you can change the name back again to `settings.json`.
+If you **change** an existing setting in `u_settings.py` you must delete the `.ubx_automation` directory for the new default settings to be written and read back into your script. **IMPORTANT**: if you do this while testing your branch you **must**, temporarily, change the name of the settings file used by the `u_settings.py` script, e.g. to something like `settings_my_change_name.json`.
+This is because other branches (e.g. `master`) being run on the same test machine will be using the original settings and your change will mess them up.
+Once your PR is merged you must then submit a subsequent PR to change the name back again to `settings.json`.

 `u_run_astyle.py`: run an advisory-only (i.e. no error will be thrown ever) AStyle check; called by `u_run.py`.
 NOTE: because of the way AStyle directory selection works, if you add a new directory off the `ubxlib` root directory (i.e. you add something like `ubxlib\blah`) YOU MUST ALSO ADD it to the `ASTYLE_DIRS` variable of this script.
 To AStyle your files before submission, install `AStyle` version 3.1 and, from the `ubxlib` root directory, run: